 This sense of empowerment increased employees' belief in their capability to cope with uncertainty.
 In RetailCo this manifested itself in a two-way relationship: senior managers had responsibilities, but so did the workforce.
-One HR Manager described it as an "adult/adult relationship" of "sharing responsibility for your future" (M7RC).
+One HR manager described it as an 'adult/adult relationship' of 'sharing responsibility for your future' (M7 RC).

 By contrast, in GovDept decision-making around organizational responses to the funding cuts was centralized.
-Employees were neither involved in the process, nor had control over its timescale: "From our point of view, there's a very general feeling of 'being done to' by the corporate center.
-You hadn't really been involved in sorting out the process."
-(E3GD).
+Employees were neither involved in the process, nor had control over its time-scale: 'From our point of view, there's a very general feeling of "being done to" by the corporate centre.
+You hadn't really been involved in sorting out the process' (E3 GD).
 The decision to use external consultants to manage the difficult aspects of the change reinforced this passive feeling.
 This removed leaders' responsibility, effectively bypassed staff representatives and ultimately emasculated the workforce.

 Inclusive enacting also involved a deliberate focus on consistently applying standards and principles.
-For example, in RetailCo every employee facing redundancy was offered redeployment, with policies in place to maintain their pay: "We have a really consistent approach which means that everyone is treated fairly... that's really important in terms of trust."
-(E16RC).
-Further, in EnCorp, everyone, regardless of hierarchy, had both shorter working hours and an associated 25% pay cut.
-This was generally judged as a fair approach because it meant that fewer workers lost jobs: "It could have been worse.
-Although we lost a number of people, we could have lost a lot more but, as a shop floor, we all agreed to do a four day a week, short-time working."
-(E5EC).
+For example, in RetailCo every employee facing redundancy was offered redeployment, with policies in place to maintain their pay: 'We have a really consistent approach which means that everyone is treated fairly. . . that's really important in terms of trust' (E16 RC).
+Further, in EnCorp, everyone, regardless of hierarchy, had both shorter working hours and an associated 25 percent pay cut.
+This was generally judged as a fair approach because it meant that fewer workers lost jobs: 'It could have been worse.
+Although we lost a number of people, we could have lost a lot more but, as a shop floor, we all agreed to do a four day week' (E5 EC).

 In addition, every worker had to go through an assessment process to determine whether their job was to be made redundant or not.
-Union officials were involved in this process, they had "seen people's assessments" and through that involvement made "sure that they were scored correctly" (E7EC).
+Union officials were involved in this process, they had 'seen people's assessments' and through that involvement made 'sure that they were scored correctly' (E7 EC).
 These actions created an environment of solidarity and reinforced principles of integrity and consistency which contributed to the preservation of trust.

-Likewise, at CityCouncil, the design of the internal labor market program SWITCH sought to uphold principles of fairness through the assignment of roles.
+Likewise, at CityCouncil, the design of the internal labour market programme Switch sought to uphold principles of fairness through the assignment of roles.
 First, they stopped all external recruitment, prioritizing options for internal staff and hence creating a more secure employment environment.
 When a job vacancy arose, job matching software helped fit current employees with existing capabilities and experience to the vacancy.
-Designed to be as objective as possible, the process was judged positively by employees and trade unions "I think the principle of the system is pretty much sound."
-(E13CC), resulting in high participation: "it got a lot of trust...I volunteered to join Switch.
-A lot of people did" (E20CC).
-It was broadly perceived as leaving little room for favoritism and individual agendas of managers: "Managers cannot interfere with it, and they cannot 'cherry-pick' either; it's an objective process, which was seen as a real plus by the trade unions" (M2CC).
+Designed to be as objective as possible, the process was judged positively by employees and trade unions 'I think the principle of the system is pretty much sound' (E13 CC), resulting in high participation: 'It got a lot of trust. . .I volunteered to join Switch.
+A lot of people did' (E20 CC).
+It was broadly perceived as leaving little room for favouritism and individual agendas of managers: 'Managers cannot interfere with it, and they cannot "cherry-pick" either; it's an objective process, which was seen as a real plus by the trade unions' (M2 CC).
 However, some employees disagreed.
-They suggested that individual middle-level managers used SWITCH for their own interests, "managers are manipulating that process because they are using the SWITCH officers to cover up their job.
-That's supposed to be an absolute no-no." (E14CC), challenging perceived trustworthiness of some of CityCouncil's managers and processes.
+They suggested that individual middle-level managers used Switch for their own interests: 'Managers are manipulating that process because they are using the Switch officers to cover up their job.
+That's supposed to be an absolute no-no' (E14 CC), challenging perceived trustworthiness of some of CityCouncil's managers and processes.